stanleyn/VoPo/README.md

 3) **Task 3: Differentiation Score Visualization Examples**: Generate comprehensive single-cell visualizations of frequency differences.
 We will show a generic example and one specific for each of the 3 datasets (Figure 2A-C).
 Uses processed data from running 50 iterations of the repeated metaclustering algorithm.

+4) **Task 4: Visualize differentiation score on single cells based on frequency or function-based features**: Examples on how to create single-cell visualizations with points colored by differentiation score (Fig 2 a-c) for frequency features and for function features.
+We also have an option for 'directional differences' (e.g. to visualization which phenotypic class a particular cell-type is higher in)

 -------------------------------------------------------------------------------------------------------------------------------

-We also have examples (Tasks 4-6) for reproducting results in our paper.
+We also have examples (Tasks 5-6) for reproducting results in our paper.

-4) **Task 4: Classification in all 3 datasets (Fig 2D)**: Feature Use VoPo features for classification tasks in each of the 3 datasets.
+5) **Task 5: Classification in all 3 datasets (Fig 2D)**: Feature Use VoPo features for classification tasks in each of the 3 datasets.
 Also reproduce the results in Figure 2D.
 Generating distributions of classification accuracies from single vs. repeated metaclustering solutions (Figure 2D.).

-Alternatively, in (5) we have provided an example for re-running all clustering results from scratch.
+Alternatively, in (6) we have provided an example for re-running all clustering results from scratch.
 However this will require downloading FCS files from flow repository and modifying the paths in the scripts to the data, accordingly.

-5) **Task 5: Re-run repeated metaclustering from scratch on the 3 datasets**: Re-running the repeated metaclustering strategy from scratch along with classification and visualization.
+6) **Task 6: Re-run repeated metaclustering from scratch on the 3 datasets**: Re-running the repeated metaclustering strategy from scratch along with classification and visualization.
 Note that this task requires downloading FCS files from each dataset.

-6) **Task 6: Visualize differentiation score on single cells based on frequency or function-based features**: Examples on how to create single-cell visualizations with points colored by differentiation score (Fig 2 a-c) for frequency features and for function features.
-We also have an option for 'directional differences' (e.g. to visualization which phenotypic class a particular cell-type is higher in)

 ## Dependencies